While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 end of Helen's life, she made sure that Marie

 received the treasure.
-"It is so much more beautiful laid out, and quite large too" said Marie.
+"It is so much more beautiful laid out and quite large too" said Marie.

-"Did You Know Helen Frye?"
+'Did You Know Helen Frye?'

-A Simple Phone Call Leads to a Priceless Treasure of Information-
+Simple Phone Call Leads to a Priceless Treasure of Information-

 Soon after our initial conversation we motored up the canyon to Flagstaff.
 In a beautiful part of